humaidq/huma.id/content/_index.md

 Welcome to my personal website.
 You can find my open-source projects, blog, and other works on this website.

-I like writing minimalist software which solves problems.
-Most of my projects are written in [Go](https://golang.org), and I am always trying to learn new things.
+I like writing software that solves problems.
+My [projects](/project/) are written in various programming languages, and I am always improving my skills by learning new methodologies, and also improve my understanding of computer security.